Legion of Super-Heroes (film): Plot

 In Argo City on Krypton, Alura Zor-El has been preparing for a catastrophe her brother-in-law Jor-El has predicted will destroy the planet.
 The disaster strikes early, and Alura sends her daughter Kara to Earth, where she is supposed to reunite with her younger cousin Kal-El, who is to arrive in his own escape ship.
 Just after take-off, a fragment of the exploding planet damages Kara's pod, putting her into suspended animation and sending the vessel into a trajectory that arrives on Earth later than intended.

 After her arrival, Kara - now named Supergirl - has trouble adjusting to life on Earth with its more primitive culture, and the superpowers gained from her new environment.
 During a fight with Solomon Grundy, she spots masked individuals lurking nearby and is rescued by Kal-El (now called Superman) and Batman.
 Kal-El suggests that Kara should travel to the 31st century and join the Legion Academy, a training school for Legion of Super-Heroes candidates.
 In the 21st century, Batman intercepts the masked individuals raiding S.T.A.R.
 Labs, but they commit suicide before he can question them.

 Traveling to the future, Kara is introduced to the Academy by one of its trainees, Mon-El, but starts a spontaneous fight with Academy member Brainiac 5, whom she mistakes for her cousin's enemy Brainiac.
 While the misunderstanding is cleared, Brainiac 5 is distrusted because of his ancestry.
 Kara's own relationship with him is initially antagonistic as well, but as time passes, they develop a mutual understanding which eventually turns romantic.

 One night, while looking for school pet Proty, Triplicate Girl spots Mon-El lurking near a forbidden high-security vault on the Academy's grounds, before being attacked and apparently killed.
 The Legionnaires arrest Brainiac 5 and discover that he enrolled in the Academy to penetrate the vault, which contains dangerous weapons.
-Brainiac 5 explains that he is trying to counter an organization called the Dark Circle, but only Kara believes him.
+Brainiac 5 explains that he is trying to counter an organization called the Dark Circle; only Kara believes him and wishes to defend him in his upcoming trial, but her child-hating teacher Timber Wolf orders her to stay away from Brainiac 5 from that time on, pointing his finger at her for coming from the 21st century in the first place.
 After recognizing the masked figures she saw in the past from the Academy computer's files on the Dark Circle, she breaks Brainiac 5 out of confinement and learns that the Dark Circle is trying to obtain the reality-bending Miracle Machine.